TonyHolby/holbertonschool-machine_learning/unsupervised_learning/autoencoders/README.md

 ## 🎯 Description

 This project implements various autoencoder architectures for unsupervised learning and dimensionality reduction.
-It includes vanilla autoencoders, sparse autoencoders, convolutional autoencoders and variational autoencoders (VAEs) The keras module was used to create, compile and train these neural networks.
+It includes vanilla autoencoders, sparse autoencoders, convolutional autoencoders and variational autoencoders (VAEs).
+The keras module was used to create, compile and train these neural networks.
 Autoencoders are used for feature learning, data compression and generative modeling.

 ## ⚙️ Technologies